 The SA Enhanced rate is established by the General Assembly and is reviewed annually.
-Effective January 1, 2023, the Enhanced rate is the maximum monthly amount that may be utilized for:
+The Enhanced rate is the maximum monthly amount that may be utilized for:

-- SA facility beneficiaries residing in a licensed SA Special Care Unit (SCU) with a diagnosis of Alzheimer's or related dementia disorders, and - 2.
-SAIH beneficiaries residing in in-home living arrangements with a diagnosis of Alzheimer's or related dementia disorders.
+1. SA facility beneficiaries residing in a licensed SA Special Care Unit (SCU) with a diagnosis of Alzheimer's or related dementia disorders, and

+2. SAIH beneficiaries residing in in-home living arrangements with a diagnosis of Alzheimer's or related dementia disorders.

-The current Enhanced rate, effective January 1, 2023 is \$1,647.
+The current Enhanced rate, effective January 1, 2024, is \$1,700.
 A facility may choose to offer a lower rate to SA recipients.
 Should this occur, the actual rate charged to the recipient, rather than the legislative established SA Enhanced rate, is used in the calculations addressed in this chapter.